Table of Contents

 Salt can be reduced, with a reduction in the amount of yeast.
 Some books and internet pages eliminating salt but incorrectly list the same amount of yeast that would be used if there was salt in the recipe!
 This will may bake or collapse.
 In a bread machine, the dough will balloon and may or collapse before it overflows the pan.

 Every reduction in salt has to be balanced with a reduction of yeast.
 Please Don’t Pass the Salt has recipes for yeasted breads and a note on the general adjustment for yeasted bread recipes.
-Artisan bread baking writers suggest that adjusting the salt in formulas leads to unsatifactory results – e.g. Peter Reinhart, Artisan Bread Every Day (Ten Speed Press, 2009) at p.
+Artisan bread baking writers suggest that adjusting the salt in formulas leads to unsatisfactory results – e.g. Peter Reinhart, Artisan Bread Every Day (Ten Speed Press, 2009) at p.
 15 suggests not reducing by more than 10%.
 Salt and kneading affect gluten.
 It is easy to get to reduce salt to 50% and 33% reduce the salt added to the mixing machine when dough is mixed.
-These reductions are difficult for industrial bakers.
+These reductions are not usually made by industrial bakers.
 Changes in salt will affect the gluten, affecting texture, and storage of bread, as well as fermentation and taste.

 Goal | Reduction | Use Salt | Use Yeast |